adhityan924/Multivariate-time-series-auto-labeling-agent/agno-single-agent-exp/README.md

 ## Data Format

 The CSV file should contain columns of numerical time series data.
 Each column will be processed independently.
+Query results return pairs of [first_value, last_value] for matching time series chunks.

 Example CSV structure:
 ```